-6. Review of the Denbighshire LDP 2006 - 2021
+5. Review of DCC LDP 2006 - 2021

-- 6.1.
-In 2017, the Council prepared a Review Report which has identified the requirement to undertake a full revision of its LDP.
-The issues considered within the report are of sufficient significance to support the preparation of a revised LDP. - 6.2.
+In 2017, the Council prepared a Review Report which has identified the necessity to undertake a full revision of its LDP.
+The issues considered within the report are of sufficient significance to support the preparation of a revised LDP.

 There are three principal elements of the adopted LDP that require particular attention when preparing the replacement LDP for the County.
-Two of them have been highlighted for review in the LDP Review Report 2017 and previous AMRs: - Delivery of market and affordable houses in places where urgently required for local communities.
-New targets need to have regard to revised Welsh Government projections. - 2.
-Addressing the accommodation needs of Gypsy and Travellers. - Town centre regeneration: Changes to national policy on town centre diversification in response to town centre decline and the effects of the Covid 19 pandemic. - 6.3.
-Welsh Government (WG) published the revised Technical Advice Note (TAN) 15, "Development, flooding and coastal erosion", in September 2021 with the implementation date of 1st December 2021.
-New technical advice and flood maps are fundamental to the LDP spatial strategy and the assessment of candidate sites as large areas of the county are susceptible to flood risk.
-On 23rd November 2021, the revised TAN15 was suspended until the 1st June 2023 by WG pending further work by Councils on their respective Strategic Flood Consequence Assessment.
-The suspension has caused a delay in confirming the Preferred Strategy and the assessment of candidate sites for the replacement LDP 2018 to 2033. - 6.4.
-The Council is in the process of reviewing the Delivery Agreement with updated information on the delivery timetable.
+Two of them have been highlighted for review in the LDP Review Report 2017 and previous AMRs:

+- Delivery of market and affordable houses in places where urgently required for local communities.
+New targets need to have regard to revised Welsh Government population and household projections. - 2.
+Addressing the accommodation needs of Gypsy and Travellers. - Town centre regeneration: Changes to national policy on town centre diversification in response to retail decline and the effects of the Covid 19 pandemic on town centre uses.

+Delays have been experienced due to the Coronavirus pandemic but work has continued in the background whenever possible.
+In the past 2 years there have also been a number of new requirements that the LDP has to meet including changes in national policy and guidance.
+This includes a revised Technical Advice Note (TAN) 15 on flood risk which also requires an update to the DCC Strategic Flood Consequences Assessment.
+Updates were also required to some of the evidence base that was previously prepared.
+A revised Delivery Agreement was approved by Welsh Government on 12th December 2022.

+The Denbighshire replacement LDP 2018 - 2033 is being progressed with the Preferred Strategy having been approved by the Council on 9th May 2023.
+The Council is working towards the next formal consultation stage for the LDP which will be the Deposit Plan.
+The Deposit LDP will contain detailed policies and land allocations and it is anticipated it will be subject to public consultation later in Autumn 2023.

-7. Housing delivery
+6. Housing delivery